+Welcome to

+Paediatric Palliative Care in Wales

+September 2016

 Introduction

 Welcome to Wales, and to Paediatric Palliative Medicine.
-This is a two year programme leading to accreditation in the paediatric subspecialty of palliative medicine.
-It is primarily intended for those who will go on to be consultants in paediatric palliative medicine, and by the end of the programme trainees should have attained level IV according to the APPM curriculum.
+This is a two-year programme leading to accreditation in the paediatric subspecialty of palliative medicine.
+It is primarily intended for those who will go on to be consultants in paediatric palliative medicine, and by the end of the programme trainees should aim to have attained level IV according to the APPM curriculum.

 How we work